Satya (1998 film): Casting

 A struggling Manoj Bajpayee auditioned for the role of Paresh Rawal's henchman in Daud, and Varma asked him if he had done any other film work; Bajpayee mentioned his supporting role in Bandit Queen.
 Varma, impressed by his performance in Bandit Queen, said that he wanted to give him a bigger role and advised him not to do Daud.
 However, Bajpayee wanted to appear in the film and Varma agreed.
 After filming was completed, Varma told Bajpayee that he regretted giving him a minor role and promised him a prominent role in his next film.
 Bajpayee suggested newcomer Anurag Kashyap's name to Varma for the screenplay.
 Varma liked Kashyap's Auto Narayan, and signed him to write the script.
 Although Kashyap was already writing the film, Varma felt that he needed a more experienced writer and asked Saurabh Shukla.
 Shukla was initially hesitant, since he wrote films he could direct.
-He went to Varma's office to decline, but the director told him that he wanted to cast him in the film and outlined the plot.
+He went to Varma's office to decline, but Varma told him that he wanted to cast him in the film and outlined the plot.
 Shukla then agreed to do the film, since he was "stuck" with the narration.
 They went to Varma's farmhouse in Hyderabad and wrote the first draft in a week without doing research, since Kashyap felt that a gangster's psychology is "very similar to anybody else".
-Bajpayee had never met any gangster in his life and was not good in speaking Marathi language, although he was playing a Maharashtrian character.
+Bajpayee had never met any gangster in his life and was not good at speaking Marathi, even though he was playing a Maharashtrian character.
 He then decided to first work on his external look and grew a beard, a heavy face and curly hair.
 He took suggestions from his maid on how to get the nuances of the Marathi accent and worked on the character for three to four months before filming began.